Generalized Petermann factor of non-Hermitian systems at exceptional points: Background and objective

 where

 arises from the identity matrix in the Jordan block \eqref{eq:jordanblock}, while

 arises from the matrix $D$ in this block.

 While the construction of the biorthogonal Jordan chains allows for some freedom, which is also reflected in the detailed form of the transformation matrix $T$, the operators $\hat P_l$ and $\hat N_l$ are unique.
-From their construction, the operators $\hat P_l$ are oblique projectors that continue to fulfill Eq.~\eqref{eq:projcond}, but now are of finite rank $n_l$.
+From their construction, the operators $\hat P_l$ are oblique projectors onto the (generalized) eigenspace associated with the specified eigenvalue $E_l$ that continue to fulfill Eq.~\eqref{eq:projcond}, but now are of finite rank $n_l$.
 Furthermore, the operators $\hat N_l$ are nilpotent with index $n_l$, i.e., $\hat N_l^{n_l}=0$ but $\hat N_l^{n_l-1}\neq 0$.
 Additionally, these operators obey the important relation

 Tuning a non-Hermitian system to an EP therefore drastically changes the mathematical nature of the eigenvalue problem.